aaronfrost/play-movie-fullscreen/README.md

 ## Contributions

+This extension was built by Aaron Frost.

-Any desire to contribute to this repo, please just submit a pull request.
+Any desire to contribute to this extension, please just submit a pull request.

 ## Questions